ECC AND NAVITAS - PROTECTING YOUR PRIVACY

 Who is Navitas?

-Navitas Pty Ltd is a global education provider (ABN 69 109 613 309).
+Navitas Pty Limited (ABN 69 109 613 309) is a global education provider and the parent company of ECC.
 Our head office is located in Perth Western Australia at the following address:

 125 St Georges Terrace

 The Company has subsidiary companies and affiliated organisations operating in Australia, New Zealand, Canada, Europe, Africa, South East Asia, North Asia, South America, the Middle East and the USA, collectively called the “Company”.

 The European head office is located in the UK at the following address: